-In 2008, the China Philharmonic Orchestra under the baton of Maestro Long Yu became the first Chinese orchestra in history to perform at the Vatican in the Paul VI Auditorium.
-The concert was attended by Pope Benedict XVI and marked a giant step in bringing eastern and western cultures closer together.
-In 2014, Maestro Yu and the China Philharmonic became the first Chinese conductor and orchestra to play the fabled BBC Proms series with a televised performance at London’s Royal Albert Hall.
-The concert was viewed by millions of people across the United Kingdom.
+Under Maestro Yu’s baton, the China Philharmonic Orchestra became the first Chinese orchestra to perform at the Vatican’s Paul VI Auditorium, a concert attended by Pope Benedict XVI marking a giant step in bridging East and West.
+In 2014, Maestro Yu led the China Philharmonic in the first Chinese orchestral performance at the BBC Proms at London’s Royal Albert Hall, a concert viewed by millions of people across the United Kingdom.

-Born in 1964 into a musical family in Shanghai, Maestro Yu received his early musical education from his grandfather Ding Shande, a composer of great renown, and went on to study at the Shanghai Conservatory and the Hochschule der Kunst in Berlin.
-In 1992, he was appointed Principal Conductor of the Central Opera Theatre in Beijing and served as its conductor for three consecutive years.
-He created opera productions for The Urban Council of Hong Kong for five successive years.
+Born in 1964 into a Shanghai musical family, Maestro Yu received his early musical education from his grandfather, the renowned composer Ding Shande, later continuing his studies at the Shanghai Conservatory and the Hochschule der Kunst in Berlin.
+In 1992, he was appointed Principal Conductor of the Central Opera House in Beijing and served as its conductor for three consecutive years.

-Maestro Yu is a Chevalier dans L’Ordre des Arts et des Lettres and the recipient of the 2002 Arts Patronage Award of the Montblanc Cultural Foundation.
-In 2005, the Italian government honored Maestro Yu with the title of L’onorificenza di commendatore.
-He was awarded France’s highest honor of merit by joining la Légion d’Honneur in 2014.
-The following year, Maestro Yu was awarded the prestigious Global Citizen Award from the Atlantic Council and the Samuel Simons Sanford Award from Yale’s School of Music in America.
-Most recently, he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences and also awarded the Order of Merit of the Federal Republic of Germany.
-In 2018, Long Yu was conferred an Honorary Doctorate from The Hong Kong Academy for Performing Arts.
-Long Yu is currently Vice President of the Chinese Musicians Association.
+Internationally, Maestro Yu received the Arts Patronage Award of the Montblanc Cultural Foundation in 2002.
+A year later, he was named a Chevalier dans L’Ordre des Arts et des Lettres.
+In 2005, the Italian government honored him with the title of L’onorificenza di Commendatore dell’Ordine al Merito.
+He was awarded France’s highest order of merit by joining the Légion d’Honneur in 2014.
+The following year, Maestro Yu received the prestigious Global Citizen Award from the Atlantic Council and the Samuel Simons Sanford Award from the Yale School of Music.
+In 2016, he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences and also awarded the Order of Merit of the Federal Republic of Germany.
+In 2018, he was conferred an Honorary Doctorate from the Hong Kong Academy for Performing Arts.